graysonkent/graysonkent.github.io/_posts/2017-06-09-faking-dependencies-with-the-equivs-package.md

 One way to get around these requirements is to create a dummy package using [`equivs`](https://packages.ubuntu.com/trusty/equivs).

-Creating a dummy package using `equivs`
+Creating a dummy package using equivs
 ---------------------------------------

- - Install it via `sudo apt-get install -y equivs` or your package manager
+ - Install via `sudo apt-get install -y equivs` or your package manager
  - Generate the control file using `equivs-control <packageToFake>`.
 This will generate a text file that looks something like this:

 ```bash